 - Clinical science

-Cervical cancer is the second most common type of cancer in women worldwide.
+Cervical cancer is the third most common type of gynecological cancer amongst US women.
 In the United States, its incidence and mortality is well below that of breast, lung, endometrial, colon, and ovarian cancer.
 The mortality and incidence of cervical cancer have significantly declined after the introduction of routine Papanicolaou (Pap) smear screening.
 Cervical cancers are most often squamous cell carcinomas that arise from infection with a high-risk human papillomavirus (HPV) serotype.
 Consequently, the risk factors for cervical cancer are the same as those for HPV (e.g., early onset of sexual activity, multiple sexual partners, history of STDs, and immunosuppression).
 Growth of cervical carcinoma is preceded by cervical intraepithelial neoplasia (CIN), which can be detected via Pap smear.
 In the US, Pap smears are recommended for women between the ages of 21 and 64 and are subsidized for uninsured patients.
 Another method of prevention is vaccination against HPV.
 Currently, the HPV vaccine is recommended for individuals aged 9–45.
 Primary (i.e., vaccination) and secondary (i.e., screening) prevention are particularly important given that most patients are asymptomatic during early stages.
 Advanced cervical cancer typically presents with vaginal bleeding, pelvic pain, and/or lower back pain.
 Colposcopy, which allows for a cervical biopsy to be obtained, is a valuable diagnostic procedure.
 Lesions consisting of a high-grade CIN may be excised using conization.
 The treatment of invasive cervical cancer includes a combination of surgery, radiation therapy, and/or chemotherapy, depending on the stage of disease.

 Incidence of gynecological malignancies in the United States